 Smart carsharing and station cars provide a promising opportunity to reduce vehicle travel, and the ZEV mandate has been perhaps the most effective policy instrument for accelerating the development and commercialization of clean-propulsion technology.
-The integration of carsharing and station cars with the ZEV mandate could have important implications.
-This is an illustration of how creative policy making can be used to integrate behavior and technology strategies.
-It is also an illustration of the need for regulators and policy makers to be flexible and attentive to new knowledge and changing circumstances.
-The ZEV mandate of 2001 has greatly changed since the mandate of 1990.
-And with the integration of carsharing and station cars, the technology transformation inspired by the ZEV mandate may now spread more broadly into the design and use of passenger transportation systems.
+The integration of carsharing/station cars and the ZEV mandate could have important implications.
+This is an illustration of how creative policymaking can be used to integrate behavior and technology strategies.
+It is also an illustration of the need for regulators and policymakers to be flexible and attentive to new knowledge and changing circumstances.
+The ZEV mandate of 2001 has greatly changed since 1990.
+And with the integration of carsharing/station cars, the technology transformation inspired by the ZEV mandate may now spread more broadly into the design and use of passenger transportation systems.

 CARB has taken on a broad responsibility.
 It has been respectful of its role in the past by periodically revising the ZEV mandate to reflect new knowledge and understanding.
 To play an effective and beneficial role as CARB proceeds into broader transportation issues, it will need to broaden and deepen its expertise and develop new partnerships and means of information gathering.
-In 2002, CARB plans to finalize this regulation and begin developing strategies to support these efforts in California.
+In 2002, CARB plans to finalize this regulation and to begin developing strategies to support these efforts in California.
 At present, CARB is exploring a joint memorandum of understanding with two other state agencies (California Department of Transportation and California Energy Commission) to support the ZEV-carsharing/station car program linkage.
-Issues that CARB will need to explore further include
+Issues that CARB will need to explore further include:

-- Role of advanced technologies in facilitating use and program operations, - Model approaches (e.g., carsharing and station cars), - Economic viability, - · Lessons learned and success factors, - Need for large-scale and coordinated efforts (e.g., interoperability among systems for users), - Guidelines for assigning ZEV credit, - Public-private partnerships, and - Effect assessment (e.g., societal and environmental system effects).
+- Role of advanced technologies in facilitating use and program operations; - Model approaches (e.g., carsharing and station cars); - Economic viability; - Lessons learned and success factors; - Need for large-scale and coordinated efforts (e.g., interoperability among systems for users); - Guidelines for assigning ZEV credit; - Public-private partnerships; and - Impact assessment (e.g., societal and environmental system effects).

-The potential of this combined approach-demand and technology management-is significant.
-In upcoming years, planning, collaboration, and creativity will be needed to realize the benefits of this approach.
-In working together, government agencies, local decision makers, and private industry have the potential to create large-scale carsharing/station car programs.
+The potential of this combined-demand and technology management-approach is significant.
+In the next years, planning, collaboration, and creativity will be needed to realize the benefits of this approach.
+In working together, government agencies, local decisionmakers, and private industry have the potential to create large-scale carsharing/station car programs.
 Lessons learned will aid in this process, as well as comprehensive monitoring and evaluation.
-In the final section, several policy and research recommendations are outlined for the future.
+In the final section, the authors outline several policy and research recommendations for the future.